xrtechnology/mcp-server-odoo/README.md

 A Model Context Protocol (MCP) server that provides AI assistants with secure access to Odoo ERP systems.
 This server acts as a bridge between AI tools and Odoo, enabling read and write operations on Odoo data while respecting the configured access controls.

-**Note**: This package is currently in development.
-The MCP protocol implementation is not yet complete.

 ## Features

 ### Implemented